Volunteer with us today!

 “What reports do I need to write?”

 Although the report writing seems to be daunting, it’s really not.
 Basically, reports are a summary of all the visits, interviews, and research the Guardian completes through the life of a case, as well as any concerns and suggestions.
-Fellow Guardians are on hand to help create and edit finished reports which are submitted to the Court prior to a hearing.
+Your Advocate Coordinator is on hand to help you create and edit finished reports which are submitted to the Court prior to a hearing.

 “What are the requirements in order to volunteer?”